jacmoe/jacmoe.github.io/content/posts/welcome-to-my-new-blog.md

 That was good.

-I had to perform a lot of tweaking to the HTML, however, and that has obviously put me off just writing a blog post.
+I had to perform a lot of tweaking to the HTML, however, and that has obviously put me off just writing blog posts.

 I wanted something as easy as writing a blog post in my favorite writing environment, committing the changes to a git repository, and pushing it to a repository.
 I don't want to deal with a website like WordPress, to be honest.